top of page

 We thank the Martinez and Marin City URAP teams for their phenomenal contributions to community-driven research.
 We look forward to seeing you next semester!

-URAP Culmination lunch in December 2025 (L to R, clockwise from left-front): Tanvi, Alisha, Sofia, Lucy, Nathan, Albert, Sumu, Gabrielle, Lauren, Mallory, Dr. Ivey (not pictured: Chelsea, Irene, Leland)
+URAP culmination lunch in December 2025 (clockwise from left-front): Tanvi, Alisha, Sofia, Lucy, Nathan, Albert, Sumu, Gabrielle, Lauren, Mallory, and Dr. Ivey (not pictured: Chelsea, Irene, Leland)

 This fall, Dr. Ivey and Alisha supported the launch of the Collective for Inclusive Engineering.
 Events this semester included a kickoff event and three seminars with distinguished speakers in the new Grimes Engineering Center.
 We are grateful for support from the Civil and Environmental Engineering Department and the UC Berkeley College of Engineering.
 We especially thank our inaugural speakers – Professor Asmeret Berhe, Vice Provost Lisa García Bedolla, and Dr. Paul Jacobs – for their time and engagement with Ph.D. students and postdocs across the College.
 Stay tuned for more engagement in the spring of 2026.